basespace/basespace-ruby-sdk/README.md

 	puts "We can get out information such as the href to the launch object:" puts my_reference.href_content
 	puts
-	puts "and the specific type of that object:" puts my_reference.type
+	puts "The specific type of that object:" puts my_reference.type
 	puts

 The output will be:

-	We can get a handle for the user who triggered the app
+	We can get a handle for the user who triggered the app:
 	13039: Eri Kibukawa

 	We can get out information such as the href to the launch object: v1pre3/projects/848850

-	and the specific type of that object:
+	The specific type of that object:
 	Project

 To start working, we will want to expand our permission scope for the trigger object so we can read and write data.
 The details of this process is the subject of the next section.
 We end this section by demonstrating how one can easily obtain the so-called "scope string" and make the access request: